 Celebration of Learning: An Exhibition of Students as Producers

-On Monday, January 29th, from 2 to 5 p.m., the Center for Teaching held a Celebration of Learning, an exhibition of students as producers.
-The event featured posters, presentations, and projects by students from all over campus, sharing what they have learned, created, designed, and discovered.
-All faculty, staff, and students at Vanderbilt were invited to attend and see a picture of immersive student learning across the colleges and schools.
+On Monday, January 29th, the Center for Teaching will hold a Celebration of Learning, an exhibition of students as producers.
+The event will feature posters, presentations, and performances by students from all over campus, sharing what they have learned, created, designed, and discovered.
+The event will provide the Vanderbilt community with a picture of immersive student learning across the colleges and schools.